veronicaguerrini/LiME/README.md

 ```sh
 make EBWT=0
 ```
-Moreover, LightMetaEbwt allows to classify reads at any rank between species and phylum (without specifying a fixed taxonimic level) by taking advantage of taxonomic lineages of taxa using the option HIGHER=1 (default HIGHER=0).
+Moreover, LiME allows to classify reads at any rank between species and phylum (without specifying a fixed taxonimic level) by taking advantage of taxonomic lineages of taxa using the option HIGHER=1 (default HIGHER=0).

 ```sh
 make HIGHER=1